Pattern Canada is the country’s largest operator of wind power with more than 1,800 MW of wind power installed across the nation.

 Contributes more than $25 million annually to local economies

-Compared to coal-fired generation, prevents nearly 5 million tonnes of CO2 being emitted into our air each year – the equivalent of taking almost 1 million cars off the roads
+Compared to coal-fired generation, prevents more than 5.5 million tonnes of CO2 being emitted into our air each year – the equivalent of taking more than 1.1 million cars off the roads.

 Pattern Canada is the largest operator of wind power in Ontario.
-We operate six wind facilities in Ontario totaling more than 1,000 megawatts of installed capacity that injects approximately $20 million into the provincial economy every year.
+We operate seven wind facilities in Ontario totaling nearly 1,400 megawatts of installed capacity that injects approximately $20 million into the provincial economy every year.

 95%+ of the workforce constructing and operating the projects are Ontarians, and the facilities use local components, including turbine towers made in Windsor with Ontario steel and blades made in Tillsonburg.